How to Choose a Dallas TX Misdemeanor Lawyer: What First-Time Offenders Need to Know

 5. Resolution (dismissal, probation, plea, or trial)

-Early legal representation—often before the first court date—can dramatically change the outcome.
+Early legal representation (before your first court date) can dramatically affect the outcome.

 Related: What happens after an arrest in Dallas?